Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Introduction

 where

 \end{theorem} A few comments are in order.
-First, the regime $\frac{\gamma\beta}{\alpha}<1$ is, in essence, optimal because otherwise, equilibrium points may even fail to exist.
-Second, the effect of the distributional shift on the asymptotic covariance is entirely captured by the second ``dynamic'' term in $W$.
-Indeed, when this term is absent, the product $W^{-1}\cdot\Sigma\cdot W^{-\top}$ is precisely the asymptotic covariance of the stochastic forward-backward algorithm applied to the static problem VI($\mathcal{D}(x^{\star})$) at equilibrium.\footnote{Of course, this analogy is entirely conceptual, since $\mathcal{D}(x^{\star})$ is unknown a priori.} The proof of Theorem~\ref{thm:main_informal} follows by interpreting \eqref{eqn:VI_iteration} as a stochastic approximation algorithm for finding a zero of the nonlinear map $R(x)=\EE_{z\sim\D(x)} G(x,z)$, and then applying the results of Polyak and Juditsky~\cite{polyak92}.
-The main technical work is in verifying the necessary assumptions needed in \cite{polyak92} for this particular nonlinear map and the corresponding noise sequence.
+First, the conditions on the data of the problem reduce to the standard assumptions in performative prediction \citep{perdomo2020performative} when $G(x, z) = \nabla_{x} \ell(x,z)$.
+In particular, $G(\cdot, z)$ being $\alpha$-strongly monotone and Lipschitz is then equivalent to the function $\ell(\cdot,z)$ being $\alpha$-strongly convex and smooth with Lipschitz continuous gradient.
+The strong monotonicity requirement can be loosened to hold only in expectation; see Theorem~\ref{thm:anperf} for the formal statement.
+Second, the regime $\frac{\gamma\beta}{\alpha}<1$ is, in essence, optimal because otherwise equilibrium points may even fail to exist.
+Third, the effect of the distributional shift on the asymptotic covariance is entirely captured by the second ``dynamic'' term in $W$.
+Indeed, when this term is absent, the product $W^{-1}\Sigma W^{-\top}$ is precisely the asymptotic covariance of the stochastic forward-backward algorithm applied to the static problem VI($\mathcal{D}(x^{\star})$) at equilibrium.\footnote{Of course, this analogy is entirely conceptual, since $\mathcal{D}(x^{\star})$ is unknown a priori.} The proof of Theorem~\ref{thm:main_informal} follows by interpreting \ref{eqn:VI_iteration} as a stochastic approximation algorithm for finding the zero of the nonlinear map $R(x)=\EE_{z\sim\D(x)}[G(x,z)]$ and then applying a variation of the classical asymptotic normality result of \citet[Theorem~2]{polyak92}.